ts4z/barge.org/README.md

 are just writing articles in Markdown, you might be able to get by with just making changes on GitHub and redeploying.
 Editing Markdown is reasonably safe.

-If this is you, _and_ you are just adding/editing files under content/..., yeah, you probably don't need to do setup or testing.
+If you are just adding/editing files under content/..., yeah, you probably don't need to do setup or testing.

-(Nobody is in this category yet because we have not yet made it so the site auto-deploys.
-Soon, though.)

 ### Installation, Testing, and Deploying